Updated Daily·

 How We Stay Current

-Each source type has a dedicated monitoring system purpose-built to extract structured scam data — from government advisories and travel forums to news outlets and real traveler reports.
-Every entry is cross-referenced and reviewed before it goes live.
+Each source category has a dedicated review cycle — from government advisories and travel forums to news outlets and real traveler reports.
+Entries are cross-referenced and reviewed by our editorial team before they go live.

-Monitors TripAdvisor, Reddit r/travel, Lonely Planet forums and 40+ community boards for firsthand scam reports.
+Monitors TripAdvisor, Reddit r/travel, Lonely Planet forums and 40+ community boards for firsthand scam reports in real time.

 Gov Advisory Tracker